yehzx/orpheus-db-plus/README.md

     orpheusplus checkout -n new_table -v 1
     ```

-5. Run an example script to get the data from the current version
+6. See the commit history
     ```
+    orpheusplus log -n new_table
+    ```

+7. Run an example script to get the data from the current version
+    ```
     # Current version: 1
     orpheusplus run -f ./examples/sql_script_1.sql

+    # Or you can run
+    orpheusplus run -i "SELECT * FROM VTABLE new_table"

     ╒═══════════════╤═══════╤══════════╕
     │   employee_id │   age │   salary │